Limpopo Venda Five Cultural Points of Interests

 Water Spirits, Lighting and Rain Bird, God and Ancestors of the Venda people of Limpopo South Africa

-It is said that impundulu the rain bird may connect with the heat of the sun and possess an infinite heat of which people with negative powers mostly witches use to create a sunstroke and the lightning bolt.
+The Zimbabwe Ndebele people call Impundulu the lighting bird, Inyoni yezulu.
+Khokhovula also says it was a law that if the impundulu bird was found dead on the ground, it must be reported to the community elders immediately before wicked people steal its powers.bird may connect with the heat of the sun and possess an infinite heat of which people with negative powers mostly witches use to create a sunstroke and the lightning bolt.

 A magic potion using the lighting birds’ feathers will cause rain to stop or start.
 According to Khokhovula, if you want to intimidate someone by threatening a lighting bolt to cause havoc by impundulu the rainbird, you would say “Ngizokuyela eVenda ngiyokufunela umbane” meaning I will go to Venda to fetch the lightning to strike you.

 Venda, like other African nations, believed in the existence of a Supreme Being long before the arrival of European missionaries.
 The Venda name for God is Nwali.
 He was also known as Raluvhimba.

 Venda believed that Nwali is a universal god and that he is the only creator of humankind on earth.
 They, therefore, referred to Him as Musika Vhathu or Mutumbuka Vhathu, the creator of humanity.

 Nwali is the provider of rain that Venda depended on for their survival.
 He is also the protector and defender of Venda.

 It was believed that Nwali used to visit his people and that his arrival was preceded by the sudden cracking of thunder up to the sky.
 The people would look up in the sky, ululating and dancing while welcoming the arrival of Nwali.